-- 1. Do one of the following, depending on the part of the user interface you are using: - (Recommended) Right-Click In the Content Explorer, right-click on a folder and from the context menu select New > Table Style. - TIP When adding a new file to the Content Explorer, the recommended method is to right-click on the folder in the Content Explorer and use the New menu option.
-This is the most efficient way to direct the new file to the folder where you want to store it.
-That's because the Add File dialog opens when you add a new content file, and this method ensures that the folder you want is already selected in that dialog. - Ribbon Select Project > New > Table Style.
+- 1. Do one of the following, depending on the part of the user interface you are using: - (Recommended) Right-Click In the Content Explorer, right-click on a folder and from the context menu select New > Table Style.

+■ Ribbon Select Project > New > Table Style.